 Tomasz Zyrmont is a pianist, composer, Groove Razors band leader and piano teacher based in London.
-He has performed concerts at a wide variety of venues in United Kingdom, Poland, Germany, France, Belgium and USA.
+He has performed concerts at a wide variety of venues in the UK, Poland, Germany, France, Belgium and the US.
 In London, he made his name participating at the London Jazz Festival, Jazz FM shows, Wigmore Lates, also performing at the British Parliament, Ronnie Scott’s and Boisdale Canary Wharf.
 Tomasz was honoured to play a Silent Piano concert for the Yamaha company and also a piano set before Hiromi’s exclusive concert.
 His music has been broadcast on many radio stations including Jazz FM, Polish Radio London, Belgrade 202, Resonance FM and Near FM Dublin.

 I first met Tomasz a few weeks ago at the Yamaha store in London and was impressed by how focussed and driven he was.
 We caught up this week at the Jazzgir music venue in Canary Wharf’s South Quay for a quick chat and to find out what he’s up to musically.